 If you can, reinsert the tooth into your gums.

 While this may seem unpleasant, placing your tooth back into its original socket can actually help to keep the tooth safe while you head to the dentist’s office.
 Simply place the tooth back into the gums and bite down on a clean, soft fabric or medical gauze.
 This could possibly help your dentist to restore your tooth.
 However, if it does not fit into the socket, don’t force the tooth.
 Instead, follow the steps in the next section.

 If that doesn’t work, take the necessary steps to protect your tooth.

 Reinserting your tooth is not always possible.
 In these instances, you can transport the tooth to your dentist by carrying it in a bag of saline solution, saliva, or milk.
 Again, you won’t want to use water to transport the tooth, as this can make it more difficult to salvage your natural tooth.
 If you are not close to home and have none of these materials available to you, simply place the tooth between your cheek and your teeth until you get to the office.
 Ultimately, by treating your tooth carefully and transporting it correctly, you have a higher chance of restoring your natural tooth into place.

 Call our offices as soon as possible!

 In dental emergencies, the sooner you get treatment the better.
 Call our offices as soon as possible to help determine your next steps and alert us to your arrival.
 If the offices are closed, you should make sure you head to the nearest emergency room.

-If you’re having a dental emergency, we can help!
+If you’re experiencing a dental emergency, including the need for services like dental implants in Chicago, we can help!
 Call Downtown Dental in Chicago today.